 Calling should be integrated with your marketing.
 Approach the potential clients with targeted marketing and validate leads before you approach the clients.

-Let me give you 3 examples of how to preheat your call.
+3 examples of how to preheat your call.

 One good option to preheat and hopefully completely avoid calling is to do social selling.
 If you’ve never heard of it, it’s basically sales and marketing leveraging social data and personal authority and infusing it into the sales process.
 Social selling has proved to be more successful than cold calling and there are some great examples of social selling available right here.